Laser Duet Med Spa

 Laser Hair Removal FAQ

-Laser Duet Med Spa Offers Top Laser Hair Removal Services Using the Newest Laser Technologies.
+Laser Duet Med Spa Offers Trained Laser Hair Removal Services Using the Newest Laser Technologies.
 Read Our FAQ’s Before to Prepare for Your Treatment.
 Call (313) 246-8173 or Request a Consultation Online.

 First off, what does the word “LASER” actually mean?